-When fishing the three rivers of Fort Wayne you will need take into account the current, the weather and your target fish.
+When fishing the three rivers of Fort Wayne you will need to take into account the current, the weather and your target fish.
 Target fish that most people seek out on the rivers are Walleye and Smallmouth Bass which can be found in all three rivers but you will find the best concentrations of Walleye below the Hosey Dam just below Anthony Blvd.
 Smallmouth Bass can be found along the shorelines of the St. Joseph river as far north as Leo-Cedarville and all the way downstream to the confluence of the three rivers.

 Other popular game fish in the river system are Black and White Crappie, Largemouth Bass, Flat Head and Channel Catfish, various panfish including Bluegills, Sunfish.
 You will also find other species that live in the river like; common carp, Spotted Gar and Fresh Water Drum.